AndreasChristensen89/resto-booking-system/README.md

 # Admin Access
-Admin credentials (superuser)
+Admin credentials given on submission
-* in url add "/admin" (https://resto-booking-system.herokuapp.com/admin)
+* In url add "/admin" (https://resto-booking-system.herokuapp.com/admin)

 ## Must have settings
 In order for booking logic to work admin must set up the following (This is already set on deployment, but can be changed):